wp-plugins/users-ultra/readme.txt

 == Changelog ==

 = 1.3.28 (09-11-2014) =
-* Bug Fix - Data Picker field has been improved since we have received some issues with some custom WP themes.
+* Bug Fix - Date Picker field has been improved since we have received some issues with some custom WP themes.
 Please update.

 = 1.3.27 (09-11-2014) =
 * New Feature - New Shortcode has been added that will allow you to include the Front-End Publisher in any page.